eez-open/studio/help/en-US/components/actions/Counter.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija se koristi za izvršavanje određeno dijela flowa zadani broj puta.
+Used to execute a specific part of the Flow a given number of times.

 ![Alt text](../images/counter.png)

 # PROPERTIES

-## Count value [DRAFT]
+## Count value

-Expression koji definira broj ponavljanja.
+Expression that defines the number of repetitions in the loop.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

-Na ovaj izlaz se izlazi sve dok nije obavljen zadani broj ponavljanje.
+Flow execution continues through this output until the given number of repetitions has been completed.

-## done [DRAFT]
+## done

-Na ovaj izlaz se izlazi kada je obavljen zadani broj ponavljanja.
+Flow execution continues through this output when the given number of repetitions has been completed.

 # EXAMPLES [EMPTY]